bpampuch/pdfmake/README.md

 ## Getting Started

-*warning! links to the documentation do NOT work yet*

 This document will walk you through the basics of pdfmake and will show you how to create PDF files in the browser.
 If you're interested in server-side printing check the examples folder.

 To begin with the default configuration, you should include two files: